Tylder/firestore-extended/projects/firestore-extended/additional-docs/actions/write.md

 All you need to do is specify the child collections that should be created in [SubCollectionWriters](../../interfaces/SubCollectionWriter.html)

-Example restaurant object to add to firestore (same as can be seen in [demo](https://angularfirestore-deep.web.app/demo/)):
+Example restaurant object to add to firestore (same as can be seen in the [Demo](https://fir-extended-demo.web.app/demo/)):

 ```typescript
 {